Resolutions of differential operators of low order for an isolated hypersurface singularity: Introduction

-Finally, we outline the paper. \cref{sec:background} contains background information on differential operators, homological constructions (such as matrix factorizations), and a minimal free resolution of $D^1_{R|k}$. \cref{sec:glossary} contains a glossary of matrices that are used throughout the remainder of the document.
+Finally, we end the introduction with a brief outline of the paper. \cref{sec:background} contains background information on differential operators, homological constructions (such as matrix factorizations), and a minimal free resolution of $D^1_{R|k}$. \cref{sec:glossary} contains a glossary of matrices that are used throughout the remainder of the document.

 \cref{sec:D2,sec:D3} are the central parts of the paper.
-We outline the former, and the latter follows the identical outline: In \cref{subsec:gensS2}, a set of generators for $\Hom_R(\mathrm{Sym}^2(\Omega_{R|k}),R)$ is proposed; a matrix factorization corresponding to this module is introduced in \cref{subsec:mfS2}; in \cref{subsec:exactnessS2}, the pieces from the previous subsections are stitched together to identify a minimal free resolution of $\Hom_R(\mathrm{Sym}^2(\Omega_{R|k}),R)$; it is in \cref{subsec:liftS2} that the degree one map from this resolution to the resolution of $D^1_{R|k}$ is constructed; as a consequence the minimal $R$-free resolution of $D^2_{R|k}$ is obtained in \cref{resolutionD2}; finally, in \cref{subsec:gensD2}, we identify a minimal set of generators for $D^2_{R|k}$ written as honest differential operators in $D_{R|k}$.
+We briefly describe the former, and the latter follows the identical outline: In \cref{subsec:gensS2}, a set of generators for $\Hom_R(\mathrm{Sym}^2(\Omega_{R|k}),R)$ is proposed; a matrix factorization corresponding to this module is introduced in \cref{subsec:mfS2}; in \cref{subsec:exactnessS2}, the pieces from the previous subsections are stitched together to identify a minimal free resolution of $\Hom_R(\mathrm{Sym}^2(\Omega_{R|k}),R)$; it is in \cref{subsec:liftS2} that the degree one map from this resolution to the resolution of $D^1_{R|k}$ is constructed; as a consequence the minimal $R$-free resolution of $D^2_{R|k}$ is obtained in \cref{resolutionD2}; finally, in \cref{subsec:gensD2}, we identify a minimal set of generators for $D^2_{R|k}$ written as honest differential operators in $D_{R|k}$.

-The article is concluded by several appendices containing formulas and calculations that are crucial to the arguments outlined above.
+The article is concluded by several appendices containing formulas and calculations that are utilized in the arguments discussed above.